jeremyleung521/bootcamp_2023/README.md

 This is a test repo done during the MOLSSI fellowship bootcamp!

-This requires numpy and matplitlib.
+This requires numpy and matplotlib.

+branch text.

 ### Copyright